mlabuda2/nf-tower-docs/docs/faqs.md

 Caveat!

 1. Activation does not cause GPU-enabled instances to automatically spawn in your Batch cluster.
-You must still specify these in the Forge screen's **Advanced option > Instance types** field.
+You must still specify these in the Forge screen's **Advanced options > Instance types** field.
 2. Population of the Forge screen's **Advanced options > AMI Id** field will supercede the AWS-recommended AMI.
 3. Your Nextflow script must include [accelerator directives](https://www.nextflow.io/docs/latest/process.html?highlight=accelerator) to use the provisioned GPUs.